100% SATISFACTION GUARANTEE

 Many spelling variations of the surname McAvoy can be found in the archives.
 One reason for these variations is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 The different spellings that were found include McEvoy, Evoy, McGilloway, McVeagh, McVeigh, McAvoy, McElwee, McElwy and many more.

-First found in Wexford, where they held a family seat from ancient times.
+First found in Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they held a family seat from ancient times.

 This web page shows only a small excerpt of our McAvoy research.
 Another 241 words(17 lines of text) covering the years 1100 and 1563 are included under the topic Early McAvoy History in all our PDF Extended History products.